rusbomber/VictoriaLogs/docs/victorialogs/README.md

         Flag value can be read from the given http/https url when using -forceMergeAuthKey=http://host/path or -forceMergeAuthKey=https://host/path
   -fs.disableMmap
         Whether to use pread() instead of mmap() for reading data files.
 By default, mmap() is used for 64-bit arches and pread() is used for 32-bit arches, since they cannot read data files bigger than 2^32 bytes in memory. mmap() is usually faster for reading small data chunks than pread()
+  -fs.maxConcurrency int
+        The maximum number of concurrent goroutines to work with files; smaller values may help reducing Go scheduling latency on systems with small number of CPU cores; higher values may help reducing data ingestion latency on systems with high-latency storage such as NFS or Ceph (default 256)
   -futureRetention value
         Log entries with timestamps bigger than now+futureRetention are rejected during data ingestion; see https://docs.victoriametrics.com/victorialogs/#retention
         The following optional suffixes are supported: s (second), h (hour), d (day), w (week), y (year).
 If suffix isn't set, then the duration is counted in months (default 2d)